Notes on the weak positivity theorems: Weakly positive sheaves

 is obvious since $g$ is birational.
 This isomorphism is sufficient for the proof of the weak positivity of $R^if_*\mathcal O_{V}(K_{V/W}+D)$ (see Remark \ref{f-rem7.4}) although we used a shaper isomorphism

 \end{rem}

 \begin{rem} In Corollary \ref{f-cor7.11}, we take a Zariski open set $W_0$ of $W$ such that $f$ is smooth over $W_0$ and that $D$ is relatively normal crossing over $W_0$.
-Then it is easy to see that is weakly positive over $W_0$ in the sense of Definition \ref{f-def7.3} by the proof of Corollary \ref{f-cor7.11}. \end{rem}
+Then we see that is weakly positive over $W_0$ in the sense of Definition \ref{f-def7.3} by the proof of Corollary \ref{f-cor7.11}. \end{rem}

 Before we give a proof of Proposition \ref{f-prop7.15}, we prepare an easy lemma.

 \begin{lem} Theorem \ref{f-thm1.4} (ii) holds true even when $Y$ is a complex manifold in Fujiki's class $\mathcal C$ and $\Delta$ is an effective $\mathbb R$-divisor on $Y$ such that $(Y, \Delta)$ is dlt. \end{lem}